uldissturms/uldissturms.github.io/_posts/2016-04-19-testing-redux-react-applications.markdown

 ---
 layout: post
-title: testing react and redux
+title: testing redux react applications
 date: 2016-04-19 20:00:00 +000
-tags: testing react redux
+tags: testing redux react
 ---

-For a tipical react redux application there are four levels at which it makes sense to test:
+For a tipical redux react application there are three levels at which it makes sense to test:

 - components
-- store
 - reducers
 - end-to-end (ui integration tests)

-In this blog post I will cover __component__, __store__ and __reducer__ tests since end-to-end tests are normally written in an implementation agnostic way (e.g., selenium) and are covered well by others already.
+In this blog post I will cover __component__ and __reducer__ tests since end-to-end tests are normally written in an implementation agnostic way (e.g., selenium, webdriver) and are covered well by others already.

 setting up environment
 -----------------------